dmitriyakkerman/webpack-scss-js-starter-kit/README.md

  1. Create "src" folder.
  2. Create "scss" and "js" folders inside "src" folder.
  3. Create "main.scss" file inside "scss" folder and "main.js" file inside "js" folder.
- 4. Import your fonts inside "scss".
+ 4. Import your fonts inside "scss"(if needed).
- 5. Connect your fonts to entry main.scss file (if needed)
- 6. Do additional configuration or any changes you need for your development process in "webpack.config.js" file.
+ 5. Do additional configuration or any changes you need for your development process in "webpack.config.js" file.

 ### **Building**